longevityframework/longevity/README.md

 # longevity

-A Domain Driven Design persistence framework for Scala and NoSQL.
+A DDD-Oriented Persistence Framework for Scala and NoSQL.

 Model your domain in the language and style of Domain Driven Design.
 Implement it using Scala case classes and companion